 In the ST-40 fusion prototype, Tokamak Energy has developed the most advanced compact spherical tokamak in the world – a key enabler of commercial fusion.
-Plans are underway for the ST-40 to operate at 100m degree plasma in 2021, which will be a key milestone for commercial fusion and the first privately funded fusion module to reach this landmark globally.
+Plans are underway for the ST-40 to operate at 100m degree plasma, which will be a key milestone for commercial fusion and the first privately funded fusion module to reach this landmark globally.

 Tokamak Energy received five US Department of Energy grants in 2020, creating partnerships with leading expertise in the US National Laboratory System.
 The company is partnering with Oak Ridge National Laboratory and Princeton Plasma Physics Laboratory to develop the ST-40.
 It has also received a £10m grant from the UK Government as part of investment under the Advanced Modular Reactor (AMR) programme.